 Going to college is a huge step forward for anyone.
-You choose a major and work toward earning your degree.
+You choose a major and work toward earning your professional degree.
 But what is a bachelor’s degree, and how is a bachelor’s degree different from an associate degree?
 There are different levels and types of bachelor’s degrees to choose from.

-A bachelor’s degree is a four-year undergraduate program where students study a specific subject.
+A bachelor’s degree is a four-year undergraduate degree program where students study a specific subject.
 Upon completing the program, students have the skills needed to work in related career fields.

 Bachelor’s programs are the most common among the four college degree levels.
 This is due to many high-paying careers having a minimum requirement of a bachelor’s degree.

 Another reason for the popularity of a bachelor’s degree is that it’s required to enroll in a graduate program.
 That is, to earn your master’s degree or doctorate, you need to earn your bachelor’s degree first.